WebOrigami/docs/src/content/language/@builtins.md

 title: "@builtins"
 ---

-`@builtins` returns a tree of the complete set of Web Origami's built-in functions.
+`@builtins` returns a tree of the complete set of Origami built-in functions.

 The built-in functions are already prefixed with `@` signs to reduce the chance of a name collision, but the `@builtins` tree lets you further disambiguate between a local file or function of yours whose name happens to start with a `@`.